First civilians leave Mariupol steel plant; hundreds remain

 Ukrainian and Western officials say Moscow's troops are raining fire indiscriminately, taking a heavy toll on civilians while making only slow progress.

 Zelenskyy's office said at least three people were killed in the Donbas in the previous 24 hours.
-The regional administration in Zaporizhzhia said at least two people died in Russian shelling.
+The regional administration in Zaporizhzhia reported that at least two people died in Russian shelling.

+The governor of the Odesa region along the Black Sea Coast, Maksym Marchenko, said on the Telegram messaging app that a Russian missile strike on an Odesa infrastructure target caused deaths and injuries.
+He gave no details.

 Mariupol, which lies in the Donbas, is key to Russia's campaign in the east.
 Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere in the region.